mads94i5/FootballStandings/README.md

 ### Usage
 To effectively utilize this solution, follow these guidelines:\
-Run the application with your preferred IDE.
+Run the application with your preferred IDE.\
+Find the logs of the standings in the respective folders inside the test folder.

 ### Installation:
 Clone the repository.